Alan Papalia

 river_pavilion.jpg

-I am joining the University of Michigan as an Assistant Professor in the NAME department in January 2026.
-If you're interested in working with me, please see the information below.
+I am joining the University of Michigan as an Assistant Professor in the NAME department.
+If you're interested in developing robots that can operate independently in unstructured and remote environments, please see the information below on working with me and then email me.

 A bit about me

-I am a postdoctoral researcher at Northeastern University, working with Hanu Singh and Michael Everett.
+I am an incoming Assistant Professor to the University of Michigan.
+I am spending 2025 as a postdoctoral researcher at Northeastern University, working with Hanu Singh and Michael Everett on various problems in field robotics and robotic navigation.
 I received my PhD in 2024 from the Massachusetts Institute of Technology and the Woods Hole Oceanographic Institution Joint Program, where I worked with a tremendous group of people in the Marine Robotics Group under the supervision of John Leonard.
 During my graduate studies I was lucky to be chosen as a MathWorks Fellow, a Woods Hole Next Wave Fellow, and an Undersea Technology Innovation Scholar.

 My research develops fundamental capabilities for field robotics, with a focus on building the tools necessary for autonomous ocean observation and maintaining the health of our planet.
 I believe that robotics has a critical role to play in understanding and protecting our world, particularly in the face of climate change.
 My work seeks to identify problems where robotics can make a meaningful difference and develop the algorithms and systems necessary to unlock this impact.